chourave/clojyday/README.md

   {:date #date "2018-04-16", :description nil, :description-key "PATRIOT", :official? true}}
 ```

+> That’s better.
+The US in general didn’t have those holidays, so my Massachusetts criterion is
+> definitely adding holidays.
-> That’s better, but I’m stil pretty sure Rahul told me that they had a holiday in March.
+> Still, I’m pretty sure Rahul told me that they had a holiday in March were he lives.
 > Perhaps it depends on *where* precisely you live in Massachusetts?
+>
+> What places in Massachusetts does Ferje know about?

 ``` clojure
 > (ferje/calendar-hierarchy [:us :ma])